microsoft/vscode-wiki/How-to-Contribute.md

 - For [Remote - Containers](https://aka.ms/vscode-remote/download/containers), use the **Remote-Containers: Open Repository in Container...** command which creates a Docker volume for better disk I/O on macOS and Windows.
 - For Codespaces, install the [Visual Studio Codespaces](https://aka.ms/vscs-ext-vscode) extension in VS Code, and use the **Codespaces: Create New Codespace** command.

-Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run full build.
+Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run the full build.
 See the [development container README](https://github.com/microsoft/vscode/blob/master/.devcontainer/README.md) for more information.

 If you'd like to contribute to the list of available development containers in the Remote - Containers extension, you can check out the [Contributing documentation](https://github.com/microsoft/vscode-dev-containers/blob/master/CONTRIBUTING.md) in the vscode-dev-containers repo.